August 3rd, a birthday to remember

 I miss her.
 All through the year I think about her, especially on her birthday.
 I believe she thinks of me as well.
 One year, on her birthday, I was standing at the sink, where she stood many times in her life, doing dishes.
 A Cardinal was clinging to the side of a willow tree my grandmother had planted years earlier.
 It fluttered its wings until I finally noticed it.
 The Cardinal stayed outside that window for several minutes, displaying colorful wings and grip strength.
 I thought, “happy birthday, grandma”.

-Pictured above with my uncle, her second youngest.
+Pictured above with my uncle, youngest.